Saat Paake Bandha

-Saat Paake Bandha is a 2009 Indian Bengali drama film directed by Sujit Mondal.
-The film starred Jeet and Koyel Mullick, who also featured in Ghatak in 2006.
-The movie is a remake of 1996 Telugu movie Pavitra Bandham.
+Saat Paake Bandha is a 2009 Indian Bengali-language romantic drama film directed by Sujit Mondal.
+The film starred Jeet and Koel Mallick, who also featured in Ghatak in 2006.
+The movie is a remake of 1996 Telugu film Pavitra Bandham.

 Plot

-Rahul (Jeet), the son of a wealthy but traditional industrialist, returned home to his father after completing his academic career in foreign lands.
-When the father tries to persuade him in his marriage he puts up a fantastic condition - that he will marry the girl of his father's choice and will live as married couple for one year only, after which, if either of the two seems to feel distant from the other, the marriage will be called off.
-Surprisingly, the traditional father agrees and chooses Pallavi (Koel Mallick), his PA as the most appropriate bride.
+Rahul, the son of a wealthy but traditional industrialist, returned home to his father after completing his education in foreign lands.
+When the father tries to persuade him into marriage he puts up a fantastic condition - that he will marry the girl of his father's choice and will live as a married couple for one year only, after which, if either of the two seems to feel distant from the other, the marriage will be called off.
+Surprisingly, the traditional father agrees and chooses Pallavi, his PA as the most appropriate bride.

-Now Pallavi's family consisted of her widowed mother, an elder sister deprived of her husband, a younger brother not at all competent for any job, and the youngest sister getting pregnant with the boyfriend trying to avoid responsibilities.
+Pallavi's family consisted of her widowed mother, an elder sister deprived of her husband, a younger brother not at all competent for any job, and the youngest sister, pregnant for a boyfriend trying to avoid responsibilities.
 So Pallavi, just to save her family, accepted the contract much against her wishes and thus began a curious way of life with both of the wedlocked couple leading an unreal lifestyle.

 Though both shared the same bed, but Rahul seemed to be oddly insensitive to Pallavi's emotions.
 Thus it was not strange that he never cared to celebrate Pallavi's birthday and his scathing remarks while appreciating Pallavi's cooking hurt her feelings and duty seemed the only virtue that kept Rahul any closer to his wife.
 But the artificiality of the story is vividly brought to fore when Rahul, after quickly recovering from a comatose condition, chiefly due to Pallavi's sincerest nursing, does not hesitate to declare that the next day is the end of their contract term when he will be willingly divorcing Pallavi.
 Well at this point if the audience thought that the story is nearing a tragic completion, it is only the Intermission that is declared.